Family & Support Services

 Energy Assistance Programs

-Financial assistance may be available to eligible low-income households for home heating needs through federally funded programs such as the Low Income Home Energy Assistance Program (LIHEAP), the Salvation Army's HeatShare program and crisis assistance offered by counties.
-We'll put you in touch with the agencies that administer these programs.
-Learn more.
+Financial assistance may be available to eligible low-income households for home heating needs through federally funded programs such as the Low Income Home Energy Assistance Program (LIHEAP), the Salvation Army's HeatShare program and crisis assistance offered by Hennepin County.
 Eligible residents may apply for home weatherization.
 See Centerpoint Energy for complete information.